Wooden Play Kitchen Makeover

 Taking the kitchen apart was pretty easy, even if I was chasing little girls around the house trying to keep up with the screws they were stealing!
 A bit of advice – put all the screws in a bag and put them in a place you will remember.

 I only partially took the kitchen apart because I really only wanted to cover the bright orange areas.
 I mean who thought bright orange was a color moms would want in their playrooms??

 For the parts that I didn’t want to be painted, I covered them with a thick roll of wrapping paper and painters tape.
 Much easier than taking the entire thing apart!

 The great thing about spray paint is it dries fast and it covers really well!
-I did find that I preferred certain brands over others though.
-Rustoleum was my favorite because it covered the best and the spray nozzle wasn’t super hard to push.
-Plus I didn’t get ANY paint on my fingers when I used this brand.
+Rustoleum is my favorite brand of spray paint because it covers the best and the spray nozzle isn’t hard to push.
+Plus I don’t get ANY paint on my fingers when I use this brand.

 If you go for a cheaper paint you might get a crappy nozzle and get paint all over.
 Spray paint is sticky and hard to get off when you get it on your skin.

-When you are spray painting make sure your stand an appropriate distance away and spray light layers.
+When you are spray painting make sure you stand an appropriate distance away and spray light layers.
 Otherwise, you will get drips and runs and that will totally ruin the look you are trying to achieve.
-Unless you are going for the runny look and in that case, you should get all up on your kitchen and spray away!

 Also, and this might just be a Florida problem, but try and paint at the least buggy time of day!
 Nothing worse than getting bugs stuck in your paint!!